WilliamSGodfrey/SAVE_williamsgodfrey.github.io/_posts/blog/2016-03-01-se-historical-pass-rates.md

 As I prepared to retake the lateral portion of the Structural Engineering licensing exam in April 2016, I found myself curious about the historical pass rates for the exam.
 After some digging online, I found there wasn't a single source that provided that information and decided to share my findings here.

-All information below was obtained from the NCEES website following the release of scores unless otherwise noted.
+All information provided here was obtained directly from NCEES unless otherwise noted.
 This table is updated twice a year.

 If you have data you'd like to share with me so that I can include it here, please get in touch via email.